obaidullah72/cv_shortlister/ReadME.md

 This project is licensed under the MIT License.

 ## Contributing
-Feel free to open issues or submit pull requests for improvements.
+Contributions are welcome!
+Please open an issue or submit a pull request for suggestions or improvements.

 ## Contact
 For questions or feedback, reach out at [your.email@example.com].